MertBereket/docker-mysql/README.md

 ## Third and Last Step

-Open a terminal where you clone this repository and copy this
+Open a terminal at the location where you cloned this repository and copy this

 ```
     docker-compose up -d